-- 1. Obtain a patient-centered history and physical examination on a pediatric patient presenting with a life threatening/life limiting illness. - 2.
-Develop a differential diagnosis, clinical approach and initial management plan of a pediatric patient presenting with a life threatening/life limiting illness. - 3.
-Adjust personal communication style to patient and extra professional team needs considering knowledge level, background, culture etc. - 4.
-Identify advocacy measures relevant to the health promotion of their patients, families, and communities. - 5.
-Manage workload effectively. - 6.
-Demonstrate self-directed learning utilizing the appropriate resources. - 7.
+- 1. Obtain a patient-centered pediatric history and physical examination in a pediatric patient suspected of a genetic syndrome - 2.
+Develop a differential diagnosis, clinical approach and initial management of a pediatric patient with genetic or metabolic diseases - 3.
+Learn a genetic framework for family history taking and pedigree drawing - 4.
+Learn to conduct a dysmorphology examination - 5.
+Identify the indications for a genetic referral in pediatric patients - 6.
+Adjust personal communication style to patient, family, and extra professional team needs considering knowledge level, background, culture etc. - 7.
+Identify advocacy measures relevant to the health promotion of their patients, families, and communities. - 8.
+Manage workload effectively. - 9.
+Demonstrate self-directed learning utilizing the appropriate resources. - 10.
 Demonstrate professional behavior informed by ethical/legal standards such as: informed consent, confidentiality, capacity, patient autonomy.